canalplus/rx-player/doc/api/loadVideo_options.md

     If set to ``false`` or not set, the ``MediaKeySession`` can be reused if the same content needs to be re-decrypted.

+  - ``throwOnSessionExpiration`` (``Boolean|undefined``): If set to ``true`` or is undefined, if one of current active ``MediaKeySession`` is expired, then throw.
+Otherwise, just warn user about session expiration.

+    We may want to prevent throwing if a session expiration leads to a license renewal.
+In that case, content may continue to play once the license has been updated.

 #### Example
 Example of a simple DRM configuration for widevine and playready DRMs:
 ```js